Let us help you ‘shine’ in front of the right investors

 What to do with your media coverage

-A PR campaign doesn’t stop when you’ve achieved media coverage.
-When your business achieves positive media exposure, be sure to upload news that you have been covered to your blog, and share it extensively across your social media channels.
-Be sure to tag or mention the publication in your posts: a like or share from them can help push your brand even further.
+Be sure to tag or mention the publication (and journalist) in your posts: a like or share from them can help push your brand even further.
 Hopefully, in front of an investor.

 While you’re thinking about social media, do a bit of a ‘comms audit’.
-Scrutinise your channels through the eyes of an investor: they will come looking.
-Ensure your messaging is on-brand and consistent across your website and social media channels.
+Scrutinise your own channels through the eyes of an investor because they will come looking.
+Ensure your messaging is on-brand, up-to-date and consistent across your website and social media channels.
 Even think about how the imagery you’re sharing reflects your brand.

-When it comes to your social media channels, we recommend sharing a mix of relevant news stories (with your expert opinion or take on the situation), plus content that demonstrates your great team culture, and news from events or partnership.
+When it comes to social media content, we recommend sharing a mix of relevant news stories (with your expert opinion or take on the situation), plus content that demonstrates your great team culture, and news from events or partnerships.
 And don’t forget your PR coverage or your own blog content!

 Create an ‘investor hub’ on your website

-- Company news: this should include press releases about things like partnerships or previous funding, as well as any media coverage you have achieved
+- Company news: this can include press releases about partnerships or previous funding, as well as any media coverage you have achieved

 - Case studies: investors will want to know about any projects you have successfully deployed so far.
 This should include testimonials from clients, as well as any stats or data that validate your work (for example, client’s turnover increased by £Xm)

-Want to find out more about using PR as part of your 2020 investment strategy?
-Get in touch using the contact form here: one of our team will be in touch to discuss your investment goals, and how Luminous PR can help.
+Want to find out more about using PR as part of your investment strategy?
+We can support with strategic content creation, PR & media relations and more.
+Get in touch and one of our team will reach out to discuss your investment goals, and how Luminous PR can help.